 Wheat, barley and rye contain gluten.
 For those with gluten sensitivity, grains containing gluten can cause a number of neurological disorders and behavioral problems, including anxiety, depression, poor memory and dementia.
 When a person has gluten sensitivity, inflammation occurs every time gluten is consumed.
 This inflammation can cause malabsorption, which prevents the body from absorbing the nutrients the brain needs to function properly.

 Most people have experienced how food can affect their mood at one time or another.
 Whether it is feeling content, relaxed and sleepy after a Thanksgiving meal or stressed out and reaching for chocolate, most people realize that food can improve their mood.
 However, many people do not realize that certain foods (most of which are already considered unhealthy) can cause them to feel anxious, depressed or irritable.
 Learning which foods improve the mood and which foods can decrease the mood is essential to your emotional health and well-being.
-Choose whole foods, fresh fruits and vegetables, lean proteins and complex carbohydrates to help provide the body and brain with the nutrients needed to stay healthy and happy.
+Choose healthy eating such as whole foods, fresh fruits and vegetables, lean proteins and complex carbohydrates to help provide the body and brain with the nutrients needed to stay healthy and happy.